China’s Digital Footprint in Africa: The Quiet Revolution Reshaping a Continent

 Nigeria’s different.
 It’s not waiting for big government contracts.
 Chinese companies are already woven into Nigeria’s private telecom sector, extending coverage to rural areas that Western companies deemed unprofitable.
 ZTE’s doing most of this work.
 It’s a smart strategy: get into the places nobody else wants to go, become essential, and then you’ve got a permanent foothold.

 Africa has this interesting position in the global economy.
 It didn’t develop banking infrastructure the same way Europe did.
-But that meant when mobile money came along, it just leapfrogged the whole banking system.
+That meant when mobile money came along, it leapfrogged the whole banking system.
 Now China’s looking at this and thinking: “We can control this too.”

 How the Money’s Actually Moving

-Think about this: if you’re a small business owner in Kenya and you’re using M-Pesa to buy from a Chinese supplier, that entire transaction chain, the amount, the frequency, what you’re buying, who you’re buying from; it’s all visible to Chinese fintech companies.
-That’s valuable data.
-Not for surveillance necessarily, but for understanding African markets, for predicting which businesses are successful, for understanding consumer behavior.
-That’s competitive intelligence.
+Think about this: if you’re a small business owner in Kenya using M-Pesa to buy from a Chinese supplier, that entire transaction chain is visible to Chinese fintech companies.
+That’s valuable competitive intelligence.

 PalmPay and OPay: The Real Story